WHAT IS the GAME ABOUT?

-The Rickety Stitch RPG is about telling stories and roleplaying in the world of Eem.
+Land of Eem is fantasy table top role playing game about telling stories.
 It’s about having the freedom to play creatively to better build a shared narrative with your fellow players.
 It’s more about roleplaying, exploring, finding lost treasure and lore, than it is about fighting monsters--though that’s still a part of the game.

 The core dice mechanic allows for partial successes and failures that push the narrative forward no matter the result.
 And the onus is on the GM and players to decide how that happens.

 Class abilities are centered more around ways to help you be creative and bend the normal rules with your imagination, rather than only stats and combat.
 Procedural rules and random tables for traveling the wilderness and exploring dungeons also help make that the focus.
 Magical loot is primarily designed to give you new powers to help you creatively problem solve instead of better stats to kill monsters.
 Also most monsters can be socially engaged, and conflict rules prioritize talking and doing before fighting.

 HOW DOES the GAME ENCOURAGE AND REWARD THIS FOR THE PLAYERS?

 Players gain XP, not from killing stuff, but from completing quests, exploring locations, finding loot and lore, getting heroic titles, and from showing up and playing.

 We’ve always felt the d12 was criminally underused in TTRPG’s.
 So just on that deeply held conviction alone, we wanted to make a d12 system.